d3christ/spanwiki/wiki/manual/cluster_tables.md

 * comment out the two `run_*` commands in the main script (leaving the `write_*` command uncommented), and run `python cluster_automator.py` to output `clustcommand` in each ttest directory
 * `cd` into each ttest directory and `chmod +x clustcommand`
 * comment out the `write_*` command in the main script (leaving the two `run_*` commands uncommented), and run `python cluster_automator.py` to output the `*.csv` files for each regressor of interest

+II.
+The next step is to get LAYD (looking at your data).
+Specifically, you need to *visually* go through each of these foci and make sure it is in the gray matter and correctly labeled (*especially* in the striatum).
+Fortunately, AFNI can help with its graphic user interface and "table" button:
+1. Go to the ttest directory with the files and open the .csv file in excel and afni.
+2. In afni, click the 'Clusterize' button and set the cluster and significance threshold corresponding to your table.
+3. Click the 'Rpt' button, which generates a report -- the coordinates should match those in your table.
+4. Jump sequentially through each of the foci to make sure they are in your table and in the gray matter, and are properly named -- if not, edit the table to correct it.

 # Getting more information